Occupational Safety and Health/Disaster Prevention

 Framework for Promotion

-Under the supervision of the Sustainability Committee chair (DIC’s president and CEO), the Safety and Environment groups of DIC Group companies, plants and R&D facilities, and the Responsible Care Department collaborate to promote a variety of initiatives.
+Under the supervision of the Sustainability Committee chair (DIC’s president and CEO), the Responsible Care Department promotes a variety of occupational safety and health initiatives in collaboration with sites via individual regional headquarters.
 In Japan, the Responsible Care Department meets regularly with site ESH officers to confirm the status of priority issues and the achievement of targets, as well as to manage the progress of related efforts.
 Elsewhere, the Responsible Care Department and individual regional headquarters work together to set regional targets, while site ESH officers conduct site risk assessments, analyze accidents and promote remedial measures to ensure the continuous improvement of occupational safety and health overseas.
+(For more information, please see “Policies, Targets and Framework.”)

 TOPICS